psycho9773/LockoutsManyAltsHandleIT/README.md

 # LockoutsManyAltsHandleIT

+:stop_sign: Life Happens...
+Addon development on HOLD.

 ⚠️ This addon is currently in **BETA**.
 Features and data are still changing !
-Getting closer to release.

 A World of Warcraft Retail addon to manage and view lockouts across multiple characters.